 Kate Bretherick

-BSc (Hons) Physiotherapy, MCSP, MHCPC, MATACP, MAFAP is a Senior Physiotherapist with 15 years’ experience working across the NHS and Private Sector.
-She is the lead therapist at The Paddock Pool.
+BSc (Hons) Physiotherapy, MCSP, MHCPC, MATACP, MAFAP is a Senior Physiotherapist with 20 years’ experience working across the NHS and Private Sector.
+She is the lead aquatic physiotherapist at The Paddock Pool.

 Kate holds a Masters level qualification in Aquatic Therapy and Rehabilitation from the University of Hertfordshire, graduating in 2012.
 She was the lead hydrotherapy physiotherapist at Bedford Hospital for thirteen years and has managed a wide range of patients’ rehabilitation.
 She has delivered the rehabilitation of sportsmen and women; amputees; recovery after orthopaedic surgeries; and the care of patients with long-term musculoskeletal and rheumatology conditions.

 Kate is registered with the Aquatic Therapy Association of Chartered Physiotherapists (ATACP), the Chartered Society of Physiotherapists (CSP), The Health and Care Professional Council (HCPC) and the Association of Foot and Ankle Physiotherapists (AFAP).
-She has extensive experience of creating treatment plans for the most complex patient presentations and is registered to provide hydrotherapy with most of the leading insurance companies.
+She has extensive experience of creating treatment plans for the most complex patient presentations.
+Kate is also a member of the ATACP committee.

 “I really enjoy musculoskeletal rehabilitation and find that the pool accelerates the recovery process for patients.
 I am also passionate about hands on physiotherapy, and feel this can make a real difference to an individual’s recovery.”